cmccoy10/shlack-app/documentation/featureList.md

    * Users that are logged in can view live messages being sent
    * Users can send messages for others to see live
    * Ability to leave responses on messages to create a thread
-   * Ability to leave emoji's on a message
    * Ability to mention a user/users in a message
 3. Channels
    * Users can create a new channel